Royal Enfield Bear 650 (2025) – Review

 Pros & Cons

-• Not as lightweight as those wishing to ‘scramble’ might want
+Not as lightweight as those wishing to ‘scramble’ might require

 2025 Royal Enfield Bear 650 - Price

-How much is the 2025 Royal Enfield Bear 650? £6749, and it’ll be available from UK dealers from February 2025.
+How much is the 2025 Royal Enfield Bear 650? £6749, and is available from UK dealers right now.
 Adding to the appeal is Royal Enfield’s three-year, unlimited mileage warranty too.

-Royal Enfield is bringing three colour choices into the UK, each with a different price point: Petrol Green starts us off at £6749, whereas opting for Golden Shadow will add an extra £100 to the price, and the range topping Two Four Nine is another £100 on top, at £6949, and relates the race number worn on the aforementioned Big Bear Run by Fast Eddie.
-PCP deals have yet to be confirmed.
+Royal Enfield is bringing four colour choices into the UK, each with a different price point: Petrol Green starts us off at £6749, whereas opting for Golden Shadow or Wild Honey (in limited numbers, and it wasn't originally part of the UK line-up) will add an extra £100 to the price, and the range topping Two Four Nine is another £100 on top, at £6949, and relates the race number worn on the aforementioned Big Bear Run by Fast Eddie.

 2025 Royal Enfield Bear 650 - Engine & Performance

-The now-familiar Royal Enfield air-cooled 650cc parallel-twin platform with its 270-degree crank launched back in 2019 when packed into the Continental GT and Interceptor models, and latterly in the Shotgun and Meteor 650 machines lives on and finds its way into the Bear 650.
-A robust, A2-licence friendly lump that has, during our testing of those models, never seemed overly stressed.
+The now-familiar Royal Enfield air-cooled 648cc parallel-twin platform with its 270-degree crank launched back in 2019 when packed into the Continental GT and Interceptor models, and latterly in the Shotgun and Meteor 650 machines lives on and finds its way into the Bear 650.
+A robust, A2-licence friendly lump that has, during our testing of the aforementioned models, never seemed overly stressed.
 A laid-back approach with low grunt that’s easy to manage is the goal here.

-However, for the Bear 650 a revised 2-into-1 header exhaust system offers a different aural experience and makes the silencer and cat much more compact.
-In fact, Royal Enfield says it contributes to the 8% increase in peak torque, up to 41.7lb-ft (56.5Nm) @ 5150rpm.
-Peak power remains the same at 47bhp (34.9KW) @ 7150rpm.
+For the Bear 650 though a revised 2-into-1 header exhaust system offers a different aural experience and makes the silencer and cat much more compact.
+In fact, Royal Enfield says it contributes to the 8% increase in peak torque, up to 41.7lb-ft (56.5Nm) @ 5150rpm, yet that’s barely noticeable.
+Peak power remains the same at 47bhp (34.9KW) @ 7150rpm to comply with those A2 licence regulations.

 2025 Royal Enfield Bear 650 - Handling & Suspension (inc. Weight)